karzuo/bike/README.md

 ## How the ETL Pipeline Works
 ### Extraction:

-Data is extracted from the bigquery-public-data.austin_bikeshare.bikeshare_trips table in BigQuery for the previous day.
-The data is partitioned by date and hour.
+Data is extracted from the `bigquery-public-data.austin_bikeshare.bikeshare_trips` table in BigQuery for the previous day.
+The data is partitioned by `date` and `hour`.

 ### Transformation:

 The data is processed using Python/Spark.
 It is stored in Parquet format on Google Cloud Storage (GCS) with a partitioned directory structure:
 `gs://your-bucket-name/bikeshare/partition_date=YYYY-MM-DD/partition_hour=HH/data.parquet`

+Note that the name of the parquet is not necessary `data` but some random syllables.
+This does not affect the integrity of the data.

 ### Loading: